Stop-COVID-19/frontend/README.md

 Parcel will build to the `./dist` folder.

+## Dependencies

+The app is using Bootstrap for CSS and components.

+The app is vanilla HTML and Javascript for now (and SASS).

 ## Editing content

 The main page is built from a markdown file called `main.md`.